+Funding CDBG: \$23,750

+Description Funding will be provided for operating expenses for the Boys & Girls Club housed at the Alexander Community Center.
+This after-school program is a safe haven providing recreational activities and support for persons ranging from 10 to 18 years of age.

+Target Date 3/31/2025

+Estimate the number and type of families that will benefit from the proposed activities Approximately 100 people will be assisted.

+Location Description Town-Wide

+Planned Activities HUD Matrix Code: 05I

+The Boys & Girls Club will serve the youth of Cheektowaga and provide safe after-school programming.

+17 Project Name Domestic Violence Counseling

+Target Area Sloan Town Wide

+Goals Supported Public Services-Domestic Violence

+Needs Addressed Public Services-Domestic Violence Counseling

+Funding CDBG: \$19,265

-Estimate the number and type of families that will benefit from the proposed activities Approximately 600 seniors will receive assistance under this program.
-Location Description Town-Wide Planned Activities HUD Matrix Code: 05a Outreach worker will support seniors and assist in connecting them to necessary public service providers.
-10 Project Name Domestic Violence Counseling Target Area Sloan Town Wide Goals Supported Public Services-Domestic Violence Needs Addressed Public Services-Domestic Violence Counseling Funding : Description Funding will be provided to Child & Family Services/Haven House to supplement the cost of a full-time advocate to counsel victims of domestic violence and help them develop strategies to protect themselves from the offender.
+Description Funding will be provided to Child & Family Services/Haven House to supplement the cost of a full-time advocate to counsel victims of domestic violence and help them develop strategies to protect themselves from the offender.
 The advocate will assist the victim in obtaining safe shelter, long-term counseling, and civil legal assistance.
 The advocate will also accompany the victim to court and assist victims in speaking with the police and Assistant District Attorney. \$19,265 of revolving loan funds will be utilized towards this project.

+Target Date 3/31/2025

-Target Date 3/31/2024 Estimate the number and type of families that will benefit from the proposed activities Approximately 200 people will benefit from this service.
-Location Description Town-Wide and the Village of Sloan.
-Planned Activities HUD Matrix Code: 05g Advocate to provide counseling and assistance in obtaining safe shelter, long term counseling, and/or civil legal issues.
-11 Project Name Village of Depew - Senior Center Operations & Programming Target Area Depew
+Estimate the number and type of families that will benefit from the proposed activities Approximately 200 people will benefit from this service.